bewpage/reminder_pro_new/README.md

 > **React-Bootstrap**

 ### I extended this application with:
-- Authentication: allows users to sign up, and sign into an application with information such as an email, password, and displayName.
+- Authentication: allows users to sign up, and sign into an application with information such as an email, password.
 - Passed event alert.
 - All entries are displayed in date order.
 - Firebase: real-time databases as well as full authentication.